 - Look for puddles on the ground.

 - Look for dripping fluids on underside of engine and transmission.

 - Inspect hoses for condition and leaks.

 Oil Level

-- Indicate where dipstick is located. - See that oil level is within safe operating range.
+- · Indicate where dipstick is located. - Describe how the oil level is checked; see that that oil level is within safe operating range.
 Level must be above refill mark.

 Coolant Level